 - The Haven at College: The Haven at College is the leading provider of mental health and substance use treatment and recovery support services that meets college students where they are.
-While USF's Haven residence is not currently operating, USF students are able to take advantage of the following virtual programs.
+While USF's Haven residence is not currently active, USF students are able to take advantage of the following virtual programs.
 Learn more about the Haven's therapy offerings and community/peer programs by calling the Admissions Line at (888) 224-2836 or emailing firstname.lastname@example.org.
 You can also read more about The Haven online.

-Virtual Haven Outpatient Center: A safe and relatable resource based in southern California for college students to meet, grow, and recover from substance use, mental health, and co-occurring disorders, free of judgment and stigma.
-This innovative, evidence-based treatment program allows students to maintain an active academic and social life while addressing possible substance misuse and co-occurring disorders.
+Virtual Haven Outpatient Center: Virtual therapy and community based in southern California for college students to meet, grow, and recover from substance use, mental health, and co-occurring disorders, free of judgment and stigma.
+This innovative, evidence-based treatment program allows students to maintain an active academic and social life while addressing substance use problems and co-occurring mental health concerns.
 Virtual telehealth options, which include individual and group teletherapy, are available for students located outside of the Los Angeles area.
-This program is open year round, including over the summer (see summer 2021 group therapy schedule here).
+This program is open year round, including over the summer.

 Health Promotion Services: Students can schedule meetings with Health Promotion Services staff to get information and support around budgeting/finances, drinking behaviors and bystander intervention, immunizations, insurance/Aetna claims, stopping smoking, nutrition support and information, and wellness coaching; UC 5th floor; make an appointment online